Get a free home energy plan today

-They are part of an electric heating system and you'll need a time-of-use tariff (such as Economy 7 or Economy 10) to access cheaper electricity prices.
+They are part of an electric heating system, and you'll need a time-of-use tariff (such as Economy 7 or Economy 10) to access cheaper electricity prices.

-Storage heaters store heat generated from cheap night time electricity and release it during the day.
+Start your planStorage heaters store heat generated from cheap night time electricity and release it during the day.

 Night storage heaters are designed primarily for homes with time-of-use electricity tariffs, such as Economy 7 or Economy 10.
 These have cheaper rates for electricity overnight (around 12pm-7am but times vary).
 This means you can use cheaper off-peak electricity to heat your home during the day.

-More expensive storage heaters tend to be more efficient, and therefore cost less to run.
+More expensive storage heaters tend to be more efficient and, therefore, cost less to run.

-Storage heaters much be installed by a qualified electrician.
-Get at least three quotes because prices vary.
+We recommend you get at least three quotes because prices vary.

 Find a recommended electrician who has been through our rigorous checks by visiting Which?
 Trusted Traders or using our search tool below.

-Even at off-peak rates, electricity is more expensive than gas.
-So storage heaters are only really cost-effective if you don't have mains gas.
+Even at off-peak rates, electricity is more expensive than gas, so storage heaters are only really cost effective if you don't have mains gas.

 Using your storage heater's boost function adds to heating costs because it uses pricier daytime electricity, rather than stored heat.

-*Based on a cost of 17p/kWh, the cost of British Gas' Economy 7 tariff off-peak in November 2021.
+* Based on 14.95p/kWh – the average cost of an Economy 7 tariff off-peak rate in June 2025.

 Generally speaking, the more you spend on a storage heater, the more features you'll get.

 Most modern models have built-in thermostats and many also have ‘fan-assist’ to help spread the heat around your home.
-Also look out for high-heat retention casing and ‘intelligent charge’.
+Also, look out for high-heat retention casing and ‘intelligent charge’.

 If you've had storage heaters in your home for a while, they might be one of the following: